maximkiesel1/model_engineering_online_payment_service/README.md

 The feature "country" is omitted, as there is no significant correlation with the target variable "success".

 The features "card" and "PSP" are transformed using one-hot encoding.
 One-hot encoding is a method for converting categorical data into a binary format that can be processed by machine learning models.

+The amount of features increase from 7 to 15 features.

 # Model Training, Optimization, and Deployment
 First, a simple baseline machine learning model is created, in this case, a Random Forest classification algorithm, to check the general performance capability of a model with the existing data and features and to switch a preliminary ML model to production as quickly as possible.